Quick Verdict

 Best for: severely damaged, bleached, or over-processed hair; medium to coarse textures

-Aphogee Two-Step is the closest thing to a salon-grade protein reconstruction you can buy on Amazon for under $20.
-It's a hard protein treatment -- meaning the protein molecules bond to the hair shaft and harden as they dry, which physically rebuilds the structure of severely compromised strands.
-This is a meaningfully different result from moisturizing protein treatments that simply coat the cuticle.
+Aphogee Two-Step is one of the strongest at-home protein treatments you can buy on Amazon for under $20.
+It's a hard protein treatment -- meaning it dries into a firm film on the hair shaft before rinsing -- so it can make severely compromised strands feel temporarily stronger and less limp.
+This is a different experience from moisturizing protein treatments that mainly condition the cuticle.

 The protocol matters.
 Apply the treatment to clean, wet, detangled hair.
-Do not touch it while it air-dries or under a hooded dryer -- any manipulation while wet causes breakage.
-Once dry and hard, rinse, then immediately apply the Aphogee Balancing Moisturizer (sold separately, ~$8) to restore softness and elasticity.
+Do not touch it while it air-dries or under a hooded dryer -- manipulation while wet can cause breakage.
+Once dry and hard, rinse, then immediately apply the Aphogee Balancing Moisturizer (sold separately, ~$8) to restore softness and flexibility.
 Skipping the balancer leaves hair overly stiff and prone to snapping.
-Used correctly every 4-6 weeks, Aphogee is one of the most effective breakage-stoppers in this category.
+Used correctly every 4-6 weeks, Aphogee is one of the strongest at-home options for hair that is breaking from over-processing.

 Check price on Amazon2.
 K18 Biomimetic Hairscience Leave-In Molecular Repair Hair Mask -- Best Overall